The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

 into ThinkBuildGrow.ai — in-house tech firm.
 Returns reinvested into platform build.
 Monthly profit rate: TBD per Joe.

 Honest read.
-Bucket 5 is a strategic position, not a yield play.
+Leg 4 is a strategic position, not a yield play.
 The deck flags the revenue cell as TBD rather than guessing — Joe to supply the profit-rate assumption before the next iteration.
-Bucket 6 NewCo Green HVAC (next slide) is the operating-yield counterpart at the same dollar count.
+Leg 5 NewCo Green HVAC (next slide) is the operating-yield counterpart at the same dollar count.

-Bucket 6 · NewCo Green HVAC Seed · Operating Yield
+Leg 5 · NewCo Green HVAC Seed · Operating Yield · Trickle-Funded

-$100K of the cash-out seeds the NewCo Green / Decarbonization Initiative HVAC business — a customer-sourcing and admin operating company that pairs with a licensed HVAC contractor trade partner and a leasing/finance partner.
+Leg 5 targets $100K deployed into the NewCo Green / Decarbonization Initiative HVAC business — a customer-sourcing and admin operating company that pairs with a licensed HVAC contractor trade partner and a leasing/finance partner.
 NewCo Green sources customers and runs marketing, admin, and fulfillment ops; the licensed HVAC contractor carries the licensure, technical authority, and regulated-trade authority; the leasing/finance partner finances approved customers 100% where applicable.
 At 40 installed units per week, NewCo Green throws off $38,000 net income per week × 4 weeks = $152,000 per month, $1,824,000 per year.
-Single biggest non-Law-Vertical contributor on the revenue row — and one of the only buckets backed by an operating business as opposed to a financial position.
+Single biggest non-Law-Vertical contributor on the revenue row — and one of the only legs backed by an operating business as opposed to a financial position.
+Under v6, the $100K arrives from AUM Ops-Feeder trickle on the round-robin schedule; small target flips fully-funded early once external counterparties (licensed contractor + finance partner) are papered.

 STEP 1 · SEED Consortium seeds NewCo Green $100,000 STEP 2 · OPERATING CO NewCo Green LLC Decarbonization Initiative · customer sourcing · marketing & admin · fulfillment ops · proxy QC reporting PARTNERS: licensed HVAC trade + leasing / finance STEP 3a · TRADE PARTNER Licensed HVAC Contractor license · technical authority regulated-trade authority STEP 3b · LEASING / FINANCE Finance Partner 100% financing for approved customers where applicable UNIT FLOW 40 installs per week Joe-supplied REVENUE $38K/wk net × 4 $152K per mo $1.824M/yr UNIT MATH (JOE-SUPPLIED, NOT THIRD-PARTY DILIGENCED) 40 installed units / week · $38,000 net income / week · × 4 weeks = $152,000 / month · $1,824,000 / year